Chefs Notes

 Roasting The Pork

 Once the pork has marinated overnight, heat the oven to 350°f, put the pork on a rack over a roasting pan.
-Season the pork the salt and pepper, and roast it for about two and a half hours or until a thermometer reaches 165°f.
+Season the pork with salt and pepper, and roast it for about two and a half hours or until a thermometer reaches 165°f.
 You may want to flip the pork halfway through cooking, but it isn't strictly necessary.
 Once the pork comes out of the oven, let it rest for about twenty minutes before slicing.

 Cuban Roast Pork